Skip To Content

 Rule 7 — College Disclosure in Discipline Proceedings

-7.1.1 The College shall disclose all potentially relevant documents and things in its possession or control within 90 days of the date of the notice of hearing.
-If the College requests an extension of the deadline it must advise the Tribunal no later than 75 days after the date of the notice of hearing and a case management conference will be scheduled.
+7.1.1 The College shall disclose all potentially relevant documents and things in its possession or control by the date set by the Tribunal in its introduction letter.
+If the College requests an extension of the deadline it must advise the Tribunal no later than 15 before the deadline and a case management conference will be scheduled.

 7.1.2 At the time of disclosure, the College must identify any potentially relevant documents, such as Crown briefs, not yet in its possession but on which it expects to rely.